davidfloyd91/final-flatiron-project/README.md

 + turn that data into a line, bar or pie chart;
 + customize the chart's presentation;
 + save and edit charts;
-+ generate an iframe of any chart to embed on your site.
++ generate an iframe of a chart to embed on your site.

 ## Installation
 #### Frontend